matasuke/Neural-Image-Caption-Chainer/README.md

 2. this function split datasets and save them for easy usage. also tokenize them.
 `python preprocess_captions.py`

+### Language Availability

+### generate captions using prepared model

+### train MSCOCO data

+### train your own data

 ## Next to do
-- [] prepare multi language processer.
+-  prepare multi language processer.
-- [] prepare datas of multi languages.
+-  prepare datas of multi languages.
-- [] use google cloud platform api for machine translation
+-  use google cloud platform api for machine translation
-- [] prepare environments for experiment of generating captions
+-  prepare environments for experiment of generating captions
-- [] fix codes for chainer v3
+-  fix codes for chainer v3
-- [] implement caption model using Bokete(create humor caption model)
+-  implement caption model using Bokete(create humor caption model)
-- [] implement web api
+-  implement web api